Parts List

 Step 12

 Push the connector to ensure it does not slide back.
-If it does, tighten the black plastic gland nut further.
+If it does, tighten the black plastic gland nut further or disassemble and go through the previous steps again.

 Step 13